 Ensuring a Fair Division of Property

-At Minyard Morris, our 16 divorce attorneys collaborate relative to complex issues to ensure that community property is divided in accordance with the law and legal precedent.
+At Minyard Morris, our 19 divorce attorneys collaborate relative to complex issues to ensure that community property is divided in accordance with the law.
 Our team has over 270 years of collective family law experience, including thousands of property division cases.
-We can assist you with the most complicated property division questions or the straightforward cases.
+We can assist you with the most complicated high net worth divorces or more traditional divorces.

 How California Courts Award Assets

-California courts have wide discretion to award assets to each party as they deem appropriate, so long as the awards are equal in value.
+Courts have wide discretion in both high-asset divorces and more traditional divorces to award assets to each party as they deem appropriate, so long as the awards are equal in value.
 This does not mean that every asset is equally divided.
 It means that total assets awarded to each spouse must be equal in value.
 Courts may award a specific asset to one party based on personal and emotional attachment to the asset, with offsetting assets being awarded to the other party.

 The equal division rule has one important exception.
 Divorce courts have the authority to divide the community property unequally if the estate has a negative net value.